 With its Gender Equality Plan (GEP), the Hellenic Centre for Marine Research (HCMR), aims towards establishing its priorities for addressing gender equality, as well as setting guidelines for future activities in order to enhance Gender Equality (GE) and monitor application of the GEP.
 The cornerstone of the high-quality science that HCMR promotes, produces and applies is equality of opportunity.
-This is not only restricted to the scientific personnel, but fair access and equity is also ensured for the managerial, technical, administrative and support staff.
-HCMR according to international, community and internal standards, does not only limit equity to gender bias but also takes into account other inequality grounds such as disability, age, sexual orientation, religion or ethnicity (Appendix 1).
+This is not only restricted to the scientific personnel, but fair access and equity is also ensured for the managerial, technical, administrative and support staff as well as visiting students or research staff.
+HCMR according to international, community and internal standards, does not limit equity to gender bias but also takes into account other inequality grounds such as disability, age, sexual orientation, religion or ethnicity (Appendix 1).